ABOUT US

 Dr Petagine has published various articles and reviews including topics such as metabolic dysfunction-associated steatotic liver disease, a condition afflicting young adults increasing the risk of cardiovascular disease.
 She has extensive experience in biochemical and immunological assays as well as analysis of large UK BioBank datasets and in proficient in R programming language.

-Sandra Jacome, BSc, ANutr
+Sandra Jacome, BSc (Hons), ANutr

 Nutrition Biochemistry & Applied Nutrition